alextanhongpin/clean-architecture-learn/repository/README.md

 usually pagination is not really a domain concern.
 Most data related to query, if void of business logic are usually not part of domain, unless they have some complex conditional (e.g. dont show out of stock products for certain categories).

+## Repository is not the database layer

+A lot of repositories are implemented as a layer that the application use to interact with the database.
+However, that is a wrong usage of repository.

+Database sources (or any other data source) still needs to be mapped to the domain layer.
+The mapping happens in the repository layer, not in the database layer.